katpatdev/transcript-analytics/README.md

 ## 1. Project Overview

-This service provides analytical insights into financial earnings call transcripts. [cite: 1] It exposes a Flask-based REST API that fetches a specific transcript from the Benzinga API using a `call_id` [cite: 4], processes its content using various Hugging Face NLP models [cite: 3], and returns a structured JSON response with sentiment analysis and key phrase extraction.
+This service provides analytical insights into financial earnings call transcripts.It exposes a Flask-based REST API that fetches a specific transcript from the Benzinga API using a `call_id`, processes its content using various Hugging Face NLP models, and returns a structured JSON response with sentiment analysis and key phrase extraction.

 The project includes two primary endpoints:
 * A **standard endpoint** (`/analytics`) for fast, general-purpose analysis.